 );

-Using withHttpOnlyFalse() allows JavaScript to read the cookie.
-The token is issued under the name XSRF-TOKEN and must be sent as the X-XSRF-TOKEN header in requests for authentication.
+Setting withHttpOnlyFalse() allows JavaScript to read the cookie.
+The token is issued under the name XSRF-TOKEN, and when making requests it is sent as the X-XSRF-TOKEN header for authentication.

 Summary